Cambridge Hotel Sydney is an idependently operated boutique hotel located in the vibrant Sydney suburb of Surry Hills.

 The Hotel Purchase

 The property and the adjoining vacant land were acquired by Cienna Group in 2001.
 In 2003, Cienna Group took over the management of the hotel.
-Cienna Group is a wholly owned subsidiary of Lee Kim Tah Holdings, a public company listed on the Stock Exchange of Singapore.
+Cienna Group is a wholly owned subsidiary of Lee Kim Tah Holdings.

-The Cambridge Hotel underwent a complete refurbishment in early 2007 and embarked on the total makeover.
-Upon completion of the refurbishment AAA Tourism announced that the hotel had earned an additional star and achieved 4 star rating.
+The Cambridge Hotel underwent a complete refurbishment in early 2007 and embarked on a total makeover.
+Upon completion of the refurbishment, AAA Tourism announced that the hotel had earned an additional star and achieved 4 star rating.